coq/coq/doc/sphinx/addendum/extraction.rst

    some defined constants, according to some heuristics like size of bodies, uselessness of some arguments, etc.
-   Those heuristics are not always perfect; if you want to disable this feature, turn this option off.
+   Those heuristics are not always perfect; if you want to disable this feature, turn this flag off.

 .. cmd:: Extraction Inline {+ @qualid }